xqueezeme/mc-xtoys-health-plugin/README.md

 # Commands:

- /xtoys-register <WEBHOOK_ID>: registers your xtoys wekhookId
+ /xtoys-register <WEBHOOK_ID>: registers your xtoys webhookId

- /xtoys-unregister: Removes your xtoys wekhookId
+ /xtoys-unregister: Removes your xtoys webhookId

  /xtoys-enable: Enables the XToys plugin for the player